ktaylor63/southeast/site/content/articles/pocosins-restoration-partnerships-lead-to-big-carbon-offset-gains.md

 ---
-title: 'Opportunities to Sequester Carbon by Restoring North Carolina’s Pocosins'
+title: 'Pocosins Restoration Partnerships Lead to Big Carbon Offset Gains'
 description: 'Pocosins, a special type of wetland found in North Carolina, help to capture carbon and mitigate the impacts of climate change.'
 tags:
     - 'North Carolina'